I still remember the days when I heard crickets at Traffic Generation Café…

 Someone convinced you that you HAD to have it to “protect” your blog from spammers… like me.

 As far as Akismet is concerned, I AM a spammer.

-Here’s an email exchange I had with them a couple of weeks ago.
+Here’s an email exchange I had with them some time ago.

-By the way, this was my fifth attempt to learn why my comments weren’t showing up on Akismet-enabled blogs, and the first time they actually decided to get back with me.
+[By the way, this was my fifth attempt to learn why my comments weren’t showing up on Akismet-enabled blogs, and the first time they actually got back with me.]

 Me to Akismet:

 It seems like there is a problem with my website: www.TrafficGenerationCafe.com.